sukhvir1984/MLOps-Lab/README.md

 With Azure ML + Azure DevOps you can effectively and cohesively manage your datasets, experiments, models, and ML-infused applications.
 ![ML lifecycle](./media/ml-lifecycle.png)

+## This is the new changes made by Sukvir SHarma